romeroarcasandres/unzipper/README.md

 The extracted files will be placed in the same directory as the original .zip files.

 ## License
-This project is governed by the GNU Affero General Public License v3.0.
+This project is governed by the CC BY-NC 4.0 license.
 For comprehensive details, kindly refer to the LICENSE file included with this project.